Anne Dunn Scholar Award

 Background to the Award

 The Anne Dunn Scholar Award is jointly sponsored by Anne’s mother and siblings, JERAA, and the Australia New Zealand Communication Association (ANZCA), and honours Anne’s lifetime dedication to public service journalism.

-The award is in memory of a remarkable broadcaster, journalism educator and media scholar, Anne Dunn (1952-2012).
+The award is in memory of a remarkable broadcaster, journalism educator and media scholar, Associate Professor Anne Dunn (1952-2012).
 Anne was known for building bridges, whether between industry and the academy or across academic disciplines, for her mentoring of younger women making the adjustment from working in news media to academia and for her life-long commitment to public sector broadcasting.

 The award includes a $3,000 prize, supported by ANZCA and the Journalism Education and Research Association of Australia (JERAA), as well as by her mother and siblings.
 It has run for five years and will continue until further notice.
 As Anne was a former President of ANZCA, and was President of JERAA at the time of her death, both associations felt it appropriate to honour her via a joint prize.
 Anne was widely respected for her broadcast experience and management skills, including responsibilities at the ABC and as Dean of the Faculty of Arts at the University of Sydney.
 She was well known as a mentor of early career researchers, especially women making the transition from industry to academia, as she had done.
 The award explicitly aims to honour Anne’s commitment to critical research of high academic standard.
 It recognises excellence in research about the fields of communication and journalism, including but not limited to broadcast media for the public benefit.
 This reflects Anne’s passion for public service broadcasting, radio studies and media ethics, and her work in bridging journalism and media studies scholarship.